 If you don’t know what to say to your friend or loved one, it’s okay to admit that you are at a loss for words.
-You may not know what it’s like to experience loss personally, but you can use empathy skills to try and relate.
+You may not be aware of his or her feelings or what it’s like to experience loss personally, but you can use empathy skills to try and relate.

 What you say won’t fix the loss for them, but you can still be a good friend through text.

 3. Offer your support

 You can let them feel supported even if you are not present.
 Try sending a message that says, “Hey, I may not be there, but if there’s anything that I can do, please let me know.”

 You can also try offering to talk about the person who passed away with them.
 Although it may feel better to avoid the topic of the death altogether, it can be therapeutic to reminisce on good times they had or shared with that person.

 You can honor this person and their life by waxing nostalgic about happy moments.